UWPCE-PythonCert/py220_extras/content/lesson06/assignment.md

 Unfortunately, this includes the csv files that the program creates, as some people use these without running the program at all.

+However, you can change the internals of the calc function.
+The lines you may change are noted with comments in the program.

 ## What you must do
 1. For the first part of this assignment you must only use poor_pref.py and any code you may chose to write.
 1. Run the poor_pref.py program, and study it.
 It may take quite a while to run!